EIP-7702

 Limitations

-While EIP-7702 brings significant improvements to Ethereum EOA wallets, it's essential to understand the full picture:
+While EIP-7702 brings significant improvements to Ethereum EOA wallets, it's essential to understand the complete picture:

-- Private key access remains: The original key will always maintain admin access to the upgraded account, limiting the security benefits an EOA wallet can offer.
+- Private Key Access Remains: The original key always maintains admin access to the upgraded account, limiting the security benefits an EOA wallet can offer

-- Portability limitations: Upgraded EOAs to Smart Accounts are tied to a specific wallet, and transferring to a new wallet will be a security-critical operation, unless all wallets adopt the same smart contracts (which is unlikely).
+- Portability Limitations: Upgraded EOAs to Smart Accounts are tied to specific wallets, and transferring to a new wallet is a security-critical operation unless all wallets adopt the same smart contracts (which is unlikely)